LukeSmithxyz/based.cooking/src/schinkenfleckerl-gratinated.md

 # Schinkenfleckerl überbacken, Viennese Mac'n'Cheese

-* ⏲️ Prep time: 25 min
-* 🍳 Cook time: 120 min
-* 🍽️ Servings: 8-12

 This is a recipe for a typical Austrian carb and protein bomber.
 This is traditionally made with ham or smoked rolled roast.
 This is good if you want to feed a family or if you just want to be lazy and eat the same thing for 3 or 4 days.

 Serve topped with cheese on top of salad (with Mustard, Jam, Salt, 1 Vinegar, 4 Oil-Vinegrette)

+- ⏲ Prep time: 25 min
+- 🍳 Cook time: 2 hr
+- 🍽 Servings: 8-12

 ## Ingredients